 You only need a handful of ingredients for this recipe.
 Here’s how to pick them.

 - Self-Rising Flour – The baking powder in this flour makes the muffins.
 You can make your own by combining all-purpose flour and baking powder.
-However, gluten-free flours are not recommended due to potential density issues.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Light Olive Oil – To add moisture and richness.
 Any neutral-flavored oil works, or you can replace half with plain yogurt for added protein and reduced fat.